• Menu

 Even though it was very cloudy, it was much better than we thought we would get so I was elated.
 We descended pretty quickly and it started pouring again as we were just getting all the way down.
 We got very lucky.
 Had dinner, walked around old town some more and called it a night.

-Day 5: Kotor to Ohrid, North Macedonia
+Day 5 in the Balkans: Kotor to Ohrid, North Macedonia

 • Horizont Bar